MyMedsAndMe/marco_polo/CONTRIBUTING.md

 the server are read from the `$ORIENTDB_USER` and `$ORIENTDB_PASS` environment variables.

-To make working with environment variables easier, MarcoPolo uses [dotenv for Elixir][dotenv_elixir], a library that picks up environment variables from a `.env` file in the root of the project.
-This library is only used in the `test` Mix environment.
-You can copy [`.env.example`](.env.example) to `.env` (which is not version-controlled) and mofify the values of the variables in it.

 ### Scripting

 OrientDB does not allow server-side scripting by default, so scripring related